Difference Between Retail Banking and Wholesale Banking

 What is Wholesale Banking?

-Wholesale Bank provides services to many companies, organizations, real estate workers, mortgage brokers.
+Wholesale Bank services many companies, organizations, real estate workers, and mortgage brokers.
 Wholesale banking services include – large trading transactions, currency conversion, underwriting, consultancy, merging, etc.

-For claiming a loan from a wholesale, you are your company must have a strong financial statement on a large scale.
-Wholesale banking is also known as the mediator of lending and borrowing money from other banks.
+For claiming a loan from a wholesale, your company must have a strong financial statement on a large scale.
+Wholesale banking is the mediator of lending and borrowing money from other banks.

 Some of the features of Wholesale banking are as follows –

 1. High Risk – In Wholesale banking, the risk factor is quite huge.
-If the burrower company gets dissolved, then the associate parties and workers are also failed.
+If the borrower company gets dissolved, the associate parties and workers also fail.

 2. High Cost of Deposit – The interest cost paid by the bank on depositing the money by these companies is high.

-3. Low Operational Cost – The interest cost of transactions that these companies and organizations carry out is quite low because of the fewer customers and transactions.
+3. Low Operational Cost – The interest cost of transactions these companies and organizations carry out is relatively low because of the fewer customers and transactions.

 wholesale banking